-- the bank's financial condition; - its risk profile; - the nature, extent, and severity of the bank's deficiencies; - the extent of unsafe or unsound practices; - the board and management's ability and willingness to correct deficiencies in a timely manner: - potential adverse impact to bank customers, the Deposit Insurance Fund, or the public; - the nature, extent, and severity of previously identified but uncorrected deficiencies; and - the bank's progress with compliance with existing enforcement actions.
-12
+- the bank's financial condition; - its risk profile; - the nature, extent, and severity of the bank's deficiencies; - the extent of unsafe or unsound practices; - the board and management's ability and willingness to correct deficiencies in a timely manner; - the potential adverse impact to bank customers, the Deposit Insurance Fund, or the public; - the nature, extent, and severity of previously identified but uncorrected deficiencies; and - the bank's progress with compliance with existing enforcement actions.17

-The New PPM also emphasizes that the "severity and direction" of the bank's deficiencies, ratings, and risk levels are "crucial factors" for determining whether to use an informal or formal enforcement action.13
+The New PPM also emphasizes that the "severity and direction" of the bank's deficiencies, ratings, and risk levels are "crucial factors" for determining whether to use an informal or formal enforcement action.18

-In the New PPM, the OCC retains the presumption in favor of formal enforcement actions for the following circumstances identified in the Former PPM as "significant or substantial problems or weaknesses"14:
+In the New PPM, the OCC retains the presumption in favor of formal enforcement actions for the following circumstances identified in the Former PPM as "significant or substantial problems or weaknesses":19

-- significant deficiencies in the bank's risk management systems, including policies, processes, and control systems; - significant insider abuse: - systemic or significant violations of laws or regulations; - the board and management disregarding, refusing, or otherwise failing to correct previously identified deficiencies, including noncompliance with an existing enforcement action, failure to correct concerns communicated in MRAs, or failure to correct violations of laws or regulations; or the board and management refusing or failing to satisfactorily maintain the bank's books and records; attempting to place unreasonable limitations on how, when, or where an examination is conducted; or imposing limits or restrictions on examiner access to the bank's personnel, books, or records.15
+- significant deficiencies in the bank's risk management systems, including policies, processes, and control systems; - significant insider abuse; - systemic or significant violations of laws or regulations; - the board and management disregarding, refusing, or otherwise failing to correct previously identified deficiencies, including noncompliance with an existing enforcement action, failure to correct concerns communicated in MRAs, or failure to correct violations of laws or regulations; or - the board and management refusing or failing to maintain satisfactory books and records; attempting to place unreasonable limitations on how, when, or where an examination is conducted; or imposing limits or restrictions on examiner access to the bank's personnel, books, or records.20

-Notwithstanding the presumption, the New PPM adds that the OCC will exercise judgment based on the "totality of the conduct and circumstances."
-The OCC also introduces some flexibility in providing that in "certain rare circumstances," the supervisory office may replace an existing enforcement action with a "less severe" enforcement action when the circumstances warrant.
-17
+Notwithstanding the presumption, the New PPM adds that the OCC will exercise judgment based on the "totality of the conduct and circumstances."21 The OCC also introduces some flexibility by providing that the supervisory office, in "certain rare circumstances," may replace an existing enforcement action with a "less severe" enforcement action when the circumstances warrant.22

-Most notably, under the New PPM, while treatment for 1- and 2-rated banks remains substantially similar to the treatment under the Former PPM, a 3-rated bank now faces a presumption in favor of formal enforcement actions.
-In contrast, under the Former PPM, this presumption only arose when a bank was considered to have weak management or had a less than satisfactory management rating and there was uncertainty as to the willingness of the board of management to take appropriate remedial action.
-Instead, the New PPM provides that this new presumption for all 3-rated banks is "particularly strong" when either of the aforementioned weak management factors exists or when the bank is deteriorating because of declining trends in financial performance or an increasing risk profile.
+Most notably, under the New PPM, while treatment for 1- and 2-rated banks remains substantially similar to the treatment under the Former PPM, a 3-rated bank now faces a presumption in favor of formal enforcement actions.23 This presumption is "particularly strong" when either of the aforementioned weak management factors exist or when the bank is deteriorating because of declining trends in financial performance or an increasing risk profile.
 This reflects a marked increase in risk for 3-rated banks.